JDeep1234/Crypto_C/README.md

-# Cryptography Implementations in C
+# Cryptography Lab Programs in C

 ## Overview
 This repository contains implementations of various cryptographic algorithms and techniques in C programming language.